Fear, Anxiety, Aggression

 4 MORE 1:1 sessions for $495

-If your dog’s behavior includes a bite history or has been going on for many months or years, we will need more sessions and practice, at the dog’s pace, to make significant and lasting improvement.
+If your dog’s behavior includes a bite history or has been going on for many months or years, we will need more sessions and practice, to make significant and lasting improvement.

 Each set of sessions builds on the ones before.